barrasso/perps-flash-loan-util/README.md

-# FlashLoanFactory
+# PerpsV3FlashLoanUtil

-FlashLoanFactory utilizes flash loans to execute DeFi operations in a single transaction.
-This project implements a flexible flash loan factory system that can handle various use cases for Synthetix and other protocols.
-The system is built using Solidity and the Foundry framework.
+PerpsV3FlashLoanUtil provides users with the ability to flash loan and close out a Synthetix V3 perpetual position.

 ## Prerequisites